Paradies tree

 Paradise Expert City Guide to Bologna

-When planning a trip to Italy, Rome, Venice and Florence might steal all the initial tourism thunder but Bologna is a top contender for one of the ‘must visit’ cities in the country.
-Located in the Northern Emilia-Romagna region, the 7th largest city has a food scene that can hold its own with Piedmont, plus a mix of historic and modern architecture with museums, churches and porticos make this an amazing walking city for discovering hidden sites and stylish finds.
-We asked a local expert, writer and resident, Kevin Raub, to take us on a tour of what not to miss.
+When planning a trip to Italy, Rome, Venice, and Florence might steal all the initial tourism thunder, but Bologna is a top contender for one of the must-visit cities in the country.
+Located in the Northern Emilia-Romagna region, the seventh-largest city has a food scene that can hold its own with Piedmont, plus a mix of historic and modern architecture with museums, churches, and porticos, making this an amazing walking city for discovering hidden sites and stylish finds.

 Best Traditional TrattoriaTrattoria Bertozzi